vgurianov/srt/docs/experiment1.md

 ![Fig1](Fig3-1-1.png)
 Figure 1.
-A Minkowski spacetime diagram
+A Minkowski spacetime diagram for \\(\beta \\)  = v/c =  0.5

 We observe time dilation.
 In particle, elapse tp units of time but in motionless frame of reference register tobs units of time.

 We processing of data and calculate of incline k (green line)